-After two and a half years of filming, this took place at the Unicaja Banco Theater in Salamanca, which has become the only preview that has been possible due to COVID-19, since the production company Wanda Nature se has been forced to cancel all premieres of this fantastic film until this pandemic passes.
+After two and a half years of filming, this took place at the Teatro Unicaja Banco de Salamanca, which has become the only preview that could be held due to COVID-19, since the production company wanda nature se has been forced to cancel all premieres of this fantastic film until this pandemic passes.

-The new feature film by the director of 'Cantabrico' takes us to the great unknown of the Iberian Peninsula, the dehesa.
+The new feature film from the director of 'Cantábrico' takes us to the great unknown of the Iberian Peninsula, the pasture.
 A unique forest in the world in which we will discover very diverse sensations.
-Holm oaks, cork oaks and gall oaks give rise to a battlefield where large herbivores challenge each other, where elegant and stealthy Iberian lynxes and formidable eagles hunt, where flowers hide predators with surprising camouflage.
+Holm oaks, cork oaks and gall oaks give rise to a battlefield where large herbivores compete, where elegant and stealthy Iberian lynxes and formidable eagles hunt, where flowers hide predators with surprising camouflage.
 But it can also be a friendly place that receives thousands of long-distance travelers every year, who have their winter quarters in these places.
-They seek a warmer climate and the most precious food, the gold of the dehesa: acorns.
-The exchange currency that these trees use with the animals to preserve their existence.
+They look for a warmer climate and the most precious food, the gold of the pasture: acorns.
+The bargaining chip that these trees use with animals to preserve their existence.

-The impressive images shot by Joaquín Gutiérrez Acha and his team, captivating in themselves, are enhanced thanks to the meticulous sound of the naturalist Carlos de Hita, who also writes the texts of the locution, and the wonderful music of the Spanish based in the USA, Victory of the Vega.
+The impressive images shot by Joaquín Gutiérrez Acha and his team, captivating in themselves, are exalted thanks to the meticulous sound of the naturalist Carlos de Hita, who also writes the texts of the locution, and the wonderful music of the Spanish woman living in the US, Victoria de la Vega.

-The new feature film by the director of CANTÁBRICO takes us to the great unknown of the Iberian Peninsula, the DEHESA.
-A unique forest in the world where we will discover very diverse sensations.
-Holm oaks, cork oaks and gall oaks give rise to a battlefield where large herbivores challenge each other, where elegant and stealthy Iberian lynxes and formidable eagles hunt, where flowers hide predators with surprising camouflage.
+The new feature film by the director of CANTÁBRICO takes us to the great unknown of the Iberian Peninsula, DEHESA.
+A unique forest in the world where we will discover very different sensations.
+Holm oaks, cork oaks and gall oaks give rise to a battlefield where large herbivores compete, where elegant and stealthy Iberian lynxes and formidable eagles hunt, where flowers hide predators with surprising camouflage.
 But it can also be a friendly place that receives thousands of long-distance travelers every year, who have their winter quarters in these places.
-They seek a warmer climate and the most precious food, the gold of the DEHESA, the acorns.
-The exchange currency that these trees use with the animals to preserve their existence.
+They look for a warmer climate and the most precious food, the gold of the DEHESA, acorns.
+The bargaining chip that these trees use with animals to preserve their existence.

 A unique forest model in the world where man and wildlife walk together.

-La Dehesa is a place populated by man and easily accessible, where amateur and professional cameras have collected huge amounts of images of its landscapes and inhabitants.
-The challenge for the film team has been to get to show La Dehesa in a different way, as it had never been filmed before.
-To do this, there has been sophisticated filming equipment, an excellent human team for both filming and support, scientists, naturalists, etc. And more than two years of filming to try to achieve excellence in each sequence.
+La Dehesa is a place inhabited by man and easily accessible, where amateur and professional cameras have collected huge amounts of images of its landscapes and inhabitants.
+The challenge for the film crew has been to show La Dehesa in a different way, like it had never been filmed before.
+For this, sophisticated filming equipment has been used, an excellent human team both for filming and support, scientists, naturalists, etc. And more than two years of filming to try to achieve excellence in each sequence.

-These are some of the impressive images for which you cannot miss DEHESA in its premiere:
+These are some of the impressive images for which you cannot miss DEHESA at its premiere: